 Other test methods such as reactive treated strips and dipsticks are rapid but are subjective and have extremely low accuracy levels for use in UTI diagnosis.
 Strips and dipsticks only react to byproducts of the biological process of the bacteria and human body’s interaction with it.

 Many potential variables impact the test result.
 Even if measures are taken to mitigate the skewing of test results as a result of subjectivity or pitfalls in the underlying technology, the time constraints or inaccuracy of other tests and inability to determine lag vs log phase bacterial growth contributes to the super bug crisis.

-CultureStat rapid bacteriuria test gives Providers an accurate diagnosis in less time while promoting antimicrobial stewardship and reducing healthcare cost.
+CultureStat rapid bacteriuria test gives Providers an accurate result to assist in their diagnosis in less time while promoting antimicrobial stewardship and reducing healthcare cost.